Are Property Taxes Fair?

 Land

-• Improvements to land such as additions to property
+• Improvements to land, such as additions to property

-• Human-made objects that are not stationary structures.
+• Human-made objects are not stationary structures.

 Property Taxes Fair